-What to Eat on GLP-1 Medications Like Wegovy and Mounjaro
+What to Eat when taking GLP-1 Medications

-GLP-1 medications such as Wegovy (semaglutide) and Mounjaro (tirzepatide) are changing the landscape of weight management.
-They’re widely discussed, often in quite polarised ways - sometimes positioned as a quick fix, and other times approached with hesitation.
+GLP-1 medications such as Wegovy® (semaglutide) and Mounjaro® (tirzepatide) are changing the landscape of weight management.
+They're widely discussed, often in quite polarised ways - sometimes positioned as a quick fix, and other times approached with hesitation.

 Medication can play an important role in supporting weight loss, but it is only one part of the picture.
 Nutrition, lifestyle habits, and behavioural support all contribute to how effective and sustainable the outcome will be, and can have a significant impact on your wellbeing along the way.